ewallace/ewallace.github.io/manual/_posts/2021-03-11-where-lab-stuff-belongs.md

 * Box - Box number where strain stored
 * Position in Box - location of that tube
 * Reference - to publication, if relevant; including doi.
-* Links - links to relevant Snapgene File(s) in datastore.
+* Links - links to relevant files in datastore.
+This would usually be a snapgene `.dna` file describing the set of transformations made to the locus of interest.

 ### Examples

-TODO: give a couple of examples, and links to nomenclature.
+TODO: give a couple of full-record examples.

 ## Plasmid information to record in lab database

+Most plasmids are stored long-term in *E. coli* bacterial strains.

 * Name - id of plasmid
 * Alias - plasmid  description
-* Comments - information about the strain - (*eg.* `this strain is dam+ so plasmid isolated from it will not cut with BclI.
-You need to transform the plasmid into a dam- strain before isolating plasmid to clone gRNAs but dam- strains are unstable so not suited to making frozen stocks)
+* Comments - information about the strain - (*eg.* "this strain is dam+ so plasmid isolated from it will not cut with BclI.
+You need to transform the plasmid into a dam- strain before isolating plasmid to clone gRNAs but dam- strains are unstable so not suited to making frozen stocks"")
-* Background - Host strain (*eg.* ccdb, TOP10, NEB5alpha, *etc.*)
+* Host strain - the bacterial strain hosting the plasmid - (*eg.* ccdb, TOP10, NEB5alpha, *etc.*)
 * Source - your name if you made it or who/where you got it from.
 * Media - growth medium and relevant antibiotic fto maintain selection.
 * Date - date entered to database.
 * Box- Box number where strain stored.
 * Position - location of that tube in the box.
-* Link to plasmid map - link to plasmid map/ Snapgene file in datastore
+* Link to plasmid map - link to plasmid map in datastore, in either snapgene `.dna` format or genbank `.gb` format.
+Ideally the filename of this plasmid map should begin with the plasmid name, such as `pEW001_my_first_plasmid.dna`

-Please refer to ["Where data belongs" section of lab manual](where-data-belongs) for more information on strain organisation in datastore.
+Please refer to ["Where data belongs" section of lab manual](where-data-belongs) for more information on file organization on datastore.

+[Getting Started With Yeast, Sherman 2002]: https://doi.org/10.1016/S0076-6879(02)50954-X
+[table of yeast genetic nomenclature]: /assets/images/manual/Sherman2002TableII_YeastGeneticNomenclature.png